 “The effect of rock and roll on young people, is to turn them into devil worshippers; to stimulate self-expression through sex; to provoke lawlessness; impair nervous stability and destroy the sanctity of marriage.
 It is an evil influence on the youth of our country.” – Minister Albert Carter, 1956.

+I’ve always loved electric rock ‘n roll and punk—synapse frying, ear splitting, raging…yes…devil music.
+So I bought a used Stratocaster and a small amp.
+Then a vintage 1967 Galanti Grand Prix.
+Then a larger amp.
+Yeah, it’s a mania, with which some of you may be familiar.
 As I revisited the music I love, to learn to play it, I understood the common thread again—not simply generational rage, but a fleeting, clear, unadulterated vision that only young adults can possess.

+When I first heard Crown of Creation, Jefferson Airplane’s post apocalyptic masterpiece, I was too young at the time, to truly understand some of the lyrical themes, but I loved the feedback—that visceral howl—San Francisco beckoning.
+I devoured San Francisco psychedelic rock, Quicksilver, Big Brother, The Dead, Santana, and Blue Cheer like each was a last meal.
 Certainly I will never play as well or as weird as Jorma Kaukonen of the Airplane, but I have gained new respect for musicians of any stripe who the courage and the determination to play well, no matter how weird.
 Better yet, that old useless idealism creeps back into my head like DNA unravelling.
 I catch myself asking questions like, “What if they gave a war and nobody came?”

 “Just when you think tastelessness has reached its nadir, along comes a punk rock group called ‘The Dead Kennedys’, which will play at Mabuhay Gardens on Nov.
 22, the 15th anniversary of John F. Kennedy’s assassination.” —Herb Caen, November, 1978